Under general supervision, provides executive level secretarial and

 duties and responsibilities may vary based upon departmental needs.

-EXPERIENCE: Six years secretarial experience, two years of which was
+EXPERIENCE: Six years secretarial experience, one year of which was

 providing primary secretarial support to a key administrator.

-skills assessment to be considered.
-Some positions require specific skills such
+required skills assessment to be considered.
+Some positions require

 Comprehensive knowledge of and skill in the application of office